wandrien/qod/README.md

 **Why ARM, RISC-V.** These are modern platforms.
 The compiler have to support them in order to be more than a toy.
 Although the architecture of the code generator doesn't seem very suitable for these ISAs.

-**Why QBE?** QBE is an independent backend that provides a proper level of abstractions for performing optimizations.
+**Why QBE.** QBE is an independent backend that provides a proper level of abstractions for performing optimizations.
 It is also small and simple that fits well with the Qod design and goals.
 It supports AMD64, ARM64, RISC-V64 out of box.
 With a well-defined intermediate language, it is theoretically possible to transparently replace vanilla QBE with another implementation that provides a better level of optimizations.

+## Licensing

+* [src/](src/), [precompiled/](precompiled/): The qodc source codes and binaries are provided under the term specified in [LICENSE.TXT](LICENSE.TXT)
+* [src/tests/](src/tests/): The qodc test files are provided under the term of [0BSD license](src/tests/LICENSE.TXT).
+(See also: https://opensource.org/license/0bsd)
+* Any files in the [extra/](extra/) directory are provided under the terms of 0BSD license, unless otherwise stated.
+* Third party software included in this repository:
+  * [3rd-party/fasm/](3rd-party/fasm/): FASM is a software by Tomasz Grysztar, provided under the term specified in [3rd-party/fasm/license.txt](3rd-party/fasm/license.txt).
+The project's web site: https://flatassembler.net/
+  * [3rd-party/context/](3rd-party/context/): Context Compiler is a software by Andrei Hohlov, provided under the term specified in [3rd-party/context/README](3rd-party/context/README).
+The project's web site: https://avhohlov.narod.ru/